-Good Treats for your Dog
+Good treats for your dog

 As with many things in life, moderation is key and this applies to our furry friends too.
 Overfeeding may result in obesity, so it’s best to limit the amount given to your dog.
+Moreover, you also need to choose according to your dog breed.
+(This detailed guide on choosing dog food for German Shepherds is a great reference.)

 Apples

-can dogs eat applesMost dogs love apples, then again, what don’t they like?
+Most dogs love apples, then again, what don’t they like?
 Apples are just as healthy for dogs as they are for humans.
 They contain vitamins A and C, are a great source of fibre and aid digestion.
 The only thing to be cautious of is to make sure that the apples aren’t rotten or fermented, as they would likely contain alcohol, which is obviously bad for dogs.

 Bananas